 If you have specific questions regarding your claims, please contact the claims processing unit that adjudicated your claim.
 This information can be found on your claim and they will be able to provide clear guidance on the steps you need to correct your claims.

 For information on how to check the status of a claim, please visit Check Claim Status.

-You will also need to contact your financial institution to arrange for the delivery of the CORE-required Minimum CCD+ Data Elements necessary for successful reassociation of the EFT payment with the ERA remittance advice.
+You also need to contact your financial institution to arrange for delivery of the CORE-required Minimum Cash Concentration of Disbursement plus (CCD+) Data Elements necessary for successful reassociation of the EFT payment with the Electronic Remittance Advice (ERA).